syncfusion-content/maui-docs/MAUI/ImageEditor/migration.md

 ## Upcoming features

-* Support for serialize and deserialize the annotations.
 * Support for pan and zoom improvements while performing the crop action on the images.

 ## Known issues in .Net MAUI ImageEditor